koajs/static-cache/README.md

 `dir` - the directory you wish to serve.
 `options.maxAge` - cache control max age for the files, `0` by default.
+`options.buffer` - store the files in memory instead of streaming from the filesystem on each request.

 ## License